3rd ANNUAL SPARK YOUNG MINDS GRANT PROGRAM

 Does the high school need to have an existing welding program?

-No, the school does not need to have a current program but the equipment must be used for educational purposes and may not be used for maintenance of school property.
+No, the school does not need to have an existing welding program but the equipment must be used for educational purposes and may not be used for maintenance of school property.

-Will preference be given to schools with existing welding programs?
+Will preference be given to schools with an existing welding program?

-No, in fact, we would encourage schools with very small or no existing welding programs to apply for the equipment grant.
-We would enjoy seeing a welding program at every high school in our service area.
+No, in fact, we encourage schools with very small or no existing welding programs to apply for the equipment grant.
+We would enjoy seeing a welding program at every high school in our service area!

-Is this a cash grant award or an equipment grant award?
+Is this a cash grant or an equipment grant?

 This is an equipment grant award.
-MWSCO will award up to 3 high schools in our service area with welding supplies and equipment that will help them start or add to their welding program.
+MWSCO will award up to 3 high schools in our service area with a welding equipment package that will help them start or add to their welding program.

 What type of equipment will be awarded?